 The standard tea infuser mugs can hold up to 15 ounces of tea.
 However, some can hold around 2 ounces as well.
 Always go for a mug that can hold as much tea as you desire to drink in one sitting.

 The shape of the mug and handle are also key features to keep in mind.
 Sometimes the handle is so thin and uncomfortable to grip that it ruins your drinking experience.
 Pick a full-loop handle mug for maximum comfort.
-We also recommend going for a narrow shape because they retain the scent of your tea longer than wide-mouth mugs.
+I also recommend going for a narrow shape because they retain the scent of your tea longer than wide-mouth mugs.

 Conservation of Heat